wasimusu/distcache/description.md

 - Write documentation
 - Write in batches to the disk.
 Make provision for flush as well.
 - Implement increment and decrement in redis like counter
+- Write binary objects (image, pdfs, etc) to the disk
+- Multiple methods of cache reconstruction and persistence.

 ##### TODO for Release/General
 - Make some calls aysnc after testing code on single thread